fangwd/sqlit/README.md

 _sqlit_ is a library to help retrieve, update, import and export data from a relational database easily.
-Apart from standard database relations like one-to-one, many-to-one and many-to-many, it also has built-in support for hierarchical data (trees) using closure tables, including cloning a tree rooted with a specific object.
+Apart from standard database relations like one-to-one, many-to-one and many-to-many, it also has built-in support for hierarchical data (trees) using closure tables, including cloning a tree rooted at a specific object.

 # Installation